natemking/shop_n_chef/README.md

 ### Node.js

-Express is the application that we utlized the most through node.js.
+Express is the application that we utilized the most through node.js.
 The servers that we created route to the HTML data and the other to API for the data.
 We are running the GET, POST, PUT, & DELETE methods for the data.
 We render the necessary data to the front end using EJS.
-We also used Passport nodejs middleware for user authentication.
+We also used Passport node js middleware for user authentication.
 Passport Installation:
 `npm i passport`

 ### EJS View Engine
-We use EJS Tempelating Engine to render our data as HTML Markup to be viewed on the front end.
+We use EJS Templating Engine to render our data as HTML Markup to be viewed on the front end.
 Through using EJS to create templates for our pages we were able to eliminate redundant code and create more streamlined, dry code for the application.
 Installation
 ` npm install ejs`

 ### jQuery
 We use jQuery to handle event listeners and AJAX calls to the backend.
-Our AJAX calls were responsible for our functions carrying data from user logins, sign ups, recipe retreival and display.
+Our AJAX calls were responsible for our functions carrying data from user logins, sign ups, recipe retrieval and display.

 ### Axios
 We utilized Axios to handle all of our third party API are done with Axios to keep them hidden.